 - Glue the wing spar in the pre-slotted area on the bottom of the wing with CA+ and then tape over the spar and wing joint with the included blenderm tape.

 - Test fit the wing in the slot in the rear body tube, if it is snug, sand or trim as you don’t want it to drag/damage the wing as you are inserting it.
-Note the rail buttons are on the top of the model and will be pointing up, the visible spar will be down.
+Note the rail buttons are on the top of the model and the holes will be pointing up, the visible spar will be down on the wing.

 - Insert the coupler in the rear of the body tube till it hits the wing.
 Inserting it helps to keep the rear of the body tube round and helps in centering the wing.
 Tack glue the rear making sure not to glue the coupler in place.

-- Test fit the motor tube in the rear of the model, the taped part of the motor tube will go forward.
-You may need to sand the foam tabs slightly till it will insert easily.
+- Test fit the motor tube in the rear of the model, You may need to sand the foam tabs slightly till it will insert easily.
 The tabs will be vertical and the sides will be centered by the recess in the wing.
 Run glue on the top and bottom motor mount tabs to glue them to the body tube.
 You don’t need a lot of glue here as the motor pushes against the rear of the wing which is glued in its’ slot so it can’t really go anywhere.

 - Glue the coupler into the front of the tube until it stops against the wing.

 - Glue the short forward body tube onto the coupler, there is a small alignment mark on the bottom to make sure the pieces are aligned, these tubes are cut by hand so aligning the mark makes sure the joint has no gaps.